cobus-louw/ds_code_challenge/README.md

 ## Installation

 Start by creating a new virtual environmend.
-I used Pyenv and Python 3.8.16 for this challenge.
+I used `pyenv` and `Python 3.8.16` for this challenge:

 ```bash
 pyenv virtualenv 3.8.16 cptcc
 pyenv activate cptcc
 ```

-Then clone the repository and navigate to the root of the directory.
+Then clone the repository and navigate to the root of the directory:

   ```bash
 git clone https://github.com/cobus-louw/ds_code_challenge.git